BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 See my _Contact_ page for up-to-date contact information, including my email and office location.

-When sending me an email to inquire about a position, I kindly ask that you do the following:
+When emailing me to inquire about a position, I kindly ask that you do the following:
 * Please demonstrate that you are aware of my [research interests](https://www.polymtl.ca/expertises/en/oakes-bentley) and [publications](https://bentleyjoakes.github.io/publications/).
 * **(Required)** Please answer the following questions, with 200 to 500 words each.
   * What excites you about research?
   * What are your research interests?
   * How do your research interests match my own?
   * What's your favourite project you've worked on?
-* **(Required)** Attach a up-to-date CV
+* **(Required)** Attach an up-to-date CV
 * **(Required)** Attach your transcript(s)
 * (Optional) Attach at least one reference letter
 * (Optional) Attach your relevant publication(s) or report(s)